By Tench Phillips, Naro Cinema

 I never gave cats much thought.
 My wife and I were long-time dog people and didn’t really know any cats.
 But all that changed a few years ago when a neighborhood stray came into our lives.
 He was a young black cat that retreated from any human contact.
 Angela patiently befriended this skinny little creature and eventually caught him.
 She had him vetted and neutered.
 He tested positive for feline HIV, fairly common among male outdoor cats.
 We were given conflicting opinions on whether he should be euthanized.
 But his stoic grace, keen intelligence, and piercing green eyes justified any risk that we would be taking on.

 We brought him into our canine household to keep until we could find him a home.
 Our two large dogs were upset with the intruder and we feared possible carnage.
 But he soon navigated our home and gradually tutored all the unknowing dogs and humans in the esoteric ways of the cat.
 He settled in and seemed to be genuinely grateful for his new home.
+It is always interesting looking for toys and other objects for him to interact with for example something like these climbing trees towers on Afterpay we had no idea how much stuff was out there for our new feline pal.

 Since then we have trapped numerous outdoor cats and kittens who were living in the environs around Angela’s yoga studio in Virginia Beach.
 We have been fortunate to be able to find homes for all of the cats that could be socialized.
 Some have ended up living with us and have become part of our growing household.
 They have led us to discover a whole underground world of outdoor cats.
 And we’ve connected with a grassroots network of their caregivers.